Overview of Certificate of Need (CON)

 Application forms can be obtained from the Agency.
 The completed forms must be accompanied by the appropriate filing fee.
 The base fee is $5,000.
 There is an additional fee of $0.003 for every dollar of the projected capital cost of the project greater than $1,000,000.
 The maximum filing fee is $50,000.
 The filing fee is not refundable even if the application is denied.

 There are two different certificate of need application forms; the correct form to use depends on the type of facility or service proposed.
-To ensure that prospective applicants use the correct form, they are not posted on the Agency’s website.
-The forms can be emailed to you.
-Please contact the Project Analyst for the county where the project will be located.
-Contact information is available at our Staff page.
+If prospective applicants are uncertain as to whether a certificate of need is needed for a project, or unsure which form to use, please contact the Project Analyst for the county where the project will be located.
+Contact information is available at our Staff page under county assignments.

 The Agency must determine if the application is consistent with the review criteria in the CON Law and any applicable rules adopted by the Agency.
 The Agency may approve or deny an application outright, or it may approve the application with conditions it finds necessary to bring the project into compliance with the review criteria or the rules.